BuberryWorldwide/hoang-an-poetry/2007/11-01-2007-death-metal-in-the-twilight-in-a-forgotten-part-of-the-town-(2).md

 ---
-title: "Death Metal In The Twilight In A Forgotten Part Of The Town (2)"
+author: Unknown
+categories: Poetry
 date: 11/01/2007
-categories: Poetry
 layout: post
+title: Death Metal In The Twilight In A Forgotten Part Of The Town (2)
 ---

 **Death Metal In The Twilight In A Forgotten Part Of The Town (2)**